 SG Fleet Holdings Pty Limited (the 'head entity') and its wholly-owned Australian controlled entities have formed an income tax consolidated group under the tax consolidation regime in April 2011.
-Previously Super Group Australia Pty Limited was the head entity.
+Previously SG Fleet Investments Pty Ltd (previously known as Super Group Australia Pty Limited) was the head entity.
 The head entity and the controlled entities in the tax consolidated group continue to account for their own current and deferred tax amounts.
 The tax consolidated group has applied the 'separate taxpayer within group' allocation approach in determining the appropriate amount of taxes to allocate to members of the tax consolidated group.